 But wholesome and constructive thinking in the family will penetrate all society.
-The man who learns within the family to accommodate himself to others, to subordinate, when necessary, his personal interest to the interest of the group, and to tolerate in others fads and habits he would condemn in himself: that man has learned many of the lessons necessary to his becoming a good workman, a good executive and a good citizen.
+The person who learns within the family to accommodate to others, to subordinate, when necessary, personal interest to the interest of the group, and to tolerate in others fads and habits he would condemn in himself: that person has learned many of the lessons necessary to becoming a good worker, a good leader and a good citizen.

-Effect of Classes
+Effect of classes